kirbysayshi/broad-phase-bng/README.md

 There is a small trick here to make sure we don't have to worry about testing objects more than once accidentally.
 The inner loop always starts at `i + 1` as opposed to `0`.
 This ensures that anything "behind" `i` is never touched by the inner loop.
 If this is confusing, the best way to understand is to work through what the loops and variables are doing using pen and paper.

 This method also introduces a staple of collision detection: an AABB overlap test.
-AABB stands for axis-aligned bounding box, and is the box that is used as a rough estimate of where and how big an entity is.
-It can be defined in other ways, but each entry in `ro.coltech` expects an AABB to consist of an object with `min` and `max` properties, each pointing to an array with at least 2 numbers denoting absolute coordinates:
+As mentioned earlier, AABB stands for axis-aligned bounding box, and is the box that is used as a rough estimate of where and how big an entity is.
+Each entry in `ro.coltech` expects an AABB to consist of an object with `min` and `max` properties, each pointing to an array with at least 2 numbers denoting absolute game world coordinates:

 	var myAABB = {
 		min: [ 10, 20 ], max: [ 20, 30 ]
 	}

 The above example describes an AABB located at `10, 20`, with a width and height of `10`.
+Because the AABBs in `ro` use absolute coordinates, they must be updated whenever the entity's position changes.
+This updating happens automatically in [ro.world#step][] [^4].

-Since the box is axis-aligned, an overlap determination is as simple as comparing the min and max points of each object respectively [^4].
-Please note that this test only returns a boolean, not information about _how_ they are overlapping.
+Since the box is axis-aligned, an overlap determination is as simple as comparing the min and max points of each object respectively [^5].
+Please note that this test only returns a boolean, not information about _how_ they are overlapping (_how_ they are overlapping is a job for narrow phase detection).
 The code is contained within [Fig. 2](#fig-2).

 <figure>
 	<a id="fig-3"></a>